 HoTS’s competitive scene is still growing in popularity, so the demand is not there yet for online sportsbooks to take bets on tournaments outside of the official league run by Blizzard, the Heroes of the Storm Global Championship Circuit (HGC).

-Thankfully, many of our favourites sites actively take moneyline/match winner wagers on HGC majors and premiers all-year round.
+Thankfully, many of our favorites sites actively take moneyline/match winner wagers on HGC majors and premiers all-year round.

 GGBet GGBet stands out among similar bookmakers by offering some of the best odds and bonuses catering to esports.
 Its web version and mobile-friendly site make it a breeze to bet on your favorite events.
 You can also watch the games live and place in-play bets, which is a huge benefit to betting with a dedicated esports betting operator.
 While it might be a big call, we think that GGBet might nearly be the best dedicated esports bookmaker that we have review.
 Counter-Strike: Global Offensive and Dota 2 are the most popular titles right now.
 The platform also organizes and sponsors championships for video game enthusiasts.